Week-by-week guide to pregnancy

 The advice for week 5 is the same as for week 4 - basically keep up the good work looking after yourself!

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

-You'll need to arrange a 'booking appointment'.
+You'll need to arrange a booking appointment.
 This usually takes place between weeks 8 and 12 and takes around an hour.
 You can talk about the options for your pregnancy and the birth.
-Plus you'll be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
-You could ask about the Maternity Transformation Programme and how it could benefit you.
+You will also be offered screening tests for infectious diseases and conditions such as Down's syndrome.
+Now is a good time to ask about the Maternity Transformation Programme and how it could benefit you.